Tatang94/musik/replit.md

 - ✓ **NEW**: Clean database starting from zero (no sample data)
 - ✓ **NEW**: Removed all temporary and sample files
 - ✓ **FIXED**: YouTube ads visibility issue - player now displayed properly
-- ✓ **IMPROVED**: YouTube player with minimize/maximize functionality
+- ✓ **IMPROVED**: YouTube player positioned above song list without floating controls
+- ✓ **FIXED**: JavaScript DOM errors with null reference checks
+- ✓ **NEW**: Admin panel bulk song management with Select All/Deselect All options